FAQ

 You need to integrate each project by placing the integration script in the corresponding website subdirectory source code and service worker in the subdirectory folder of the server.

-Then, change the service worker path & scope of every project in project settings accordingly.
-For example, for ‘your-site.com/en’ change service worker path to ‘/en/sw.js’ and service worker scope to ‘/en/’, and for ‘your-site.com/de’, change service worker path to ‘/de/sw.js’ and service worker scope to ‘/de/’.
+Then, change the service worker path & scope of every project in Settings > Integration > Web Push (Vapid) accordingly.
+For example, for ‘your-site.com/en’ change the service worker path to ‘/en/sw.js’ and the service worker scope to ‘/en/’, and for ‘your-site.com/de’, change the service worker path to ‘/de/sw.js’ and the service worker scope to ‘/de/’.

 Every sign-up for notifications appears in the browser settings.
 Instructions for disabling notifications vary among different browsers.